vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

-It is not borne out by human experience that the Veda was immediately manifest to him, even though he never learnt it.
-The defects which the Author of the Varttika enumerates, those of personal superiority and inferiority etc.," 102 are all to be presumed in the case of Pañcarātra, 48\.
-Moreover, the Saivite, Pasupata, Buddhist, Jainist, Kāpālika and Pañcarātra teachings are traditionally known as heretical.
-On the basis of the distinction between Vedic and Tantric we arrive at the conclusion that Pañcarātra is outside the Veda.
-"Tantra is of four kinds: Saiva, Pasupata, Saumya and Laguḍa; thus are described the divisions of Tantra; one should not confuse them."
-Likewise: "There are three distinct doctrines, the Bhakta, the Bhagavata and the Satvata;" this description of the divisions of Tantra is also found in Pancarātra.
-49\.
-Furthermore, that a doctrine destitute of all logic and embracing the view that the soul knows birth, which is rejected by Revelation and Tradition, should be Truth is a highly ludicrous contention.
  Thus we find the śruti, "Verily, this soul is unperishing, essentially indestructible; it is not conjoined with sizes and, "This dies without the soul; the soul does not die."\*104
 OBJECTION.
 This is all very well, but all that this statement says is that the soul is not destroyed, not that it is not born.
 40